The Day of Arafah is one of the most important days for Muslims.

 “There is no day on which Allah frees people from the Fire more so than on the day of ‘Arafah.
 He comes close to those (people standing on ‘Arafah), and then He reveals before His Angels saying, ‘What are these people seeking.”
 (Muslim)

 The Day of Arafah is on the 9th day of Dhul Hijjah, the twelfth and final month of the Islamic calendar.
-This year, it will fall on the 19th of July 2021.
+This year, it is expected to fall on Friday 8th July 2022.

 For those who are unable to perform Hajj, it is highly recommended to fast on the Day of Arafah.
 There is great reward in doing so, as the Prophet Muhammad (SAW) also said:

 “It expiates for the past and coming years.”
 (Muslim)

 Be sure to ask for forgiveness – even if you’re not able to stand on the plains of Arafat like the pilgrims of Hajj do.

 Make lots of du’a, asking Allah (SWT) for forgiveness.
 Don’t forget to include your friends, relatives, neighbours as well as the wider Ummah in your du’a on this special day.